Paje, Zanzibar

 Paje is a village on the Tanzanian island of Unguja, part of Zanzibar.
 It is located on the southeast coast between the villages of Bwejuu and Jambiani.

-The lagoon is used to learn kiteboarding, since a very consistent side-onshore wind is blowing most of the year, the lagoon is shallow during low tide and has a sandy bottom, and the reef protects the lagoon from waves.
+The lagoon is popular for learning kiteboarding, as it offers consistently side-onshore winds for most of the year, remains shallow with a sandy bottom during low tide, and is sheltered from waves by an offshore reef.